 Senior Recital.
-Bachelor of Music Education majors will be required to present a recital during their senior year.
+Bachelor of Music Education majors have the option of presenting a recital during their senior year.
 (MUAP 4100 Senior Recital).
 With selections for the recital approved by the faculty of the School of Communication & Creative Arts, the student will rehearse the music under the guidance of the private instructor and present a "hearing" of the recital before the faculty of the School of Communication & Creative Arts at least two weeks prior to the scheduled performance.